canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report-advanced.md

 ### The problem

-Instead of requiring the user to search for their city, lets change the app to use the browser's [geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation) API to lookup their location.
+Instead of requiring the user to search for their city, let’s change the app to use the browser’s [geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation) API to look up their location.
 For this step, we will add the following behaviors:

 - If the user enables location services, we will write their latitude and longitude.